Warm Thoughts

-Warm Thoughts is an album by the American musician Smokey Robinson, released in 1980.
-It features the top 40 hit, "Let Me Be the Clock".
+Warm Thoughts is the eighth studio album by the American musician Smokey Robinson, released in 1980.
+It features the top 40 hit, "Let Me Be The Clock".
 The album was arranged by Reginald "Sonny" Burke.
 This album also featured the semi-autobiographical tune "Wine, Women and Song", which proved to be the closest thing to a Miracles reunion that occurred in the 1980s, with Smokey doing a duet with his then-wife, former Miracle Claudette Robinson, and Miracle Marv Tarplin, with whom he shared songwriting credits, on guitar.
-The song "Travelin' Thru'" was written by Smokey's real-life sister, Rose Ella Jones, and two songs written by Robinson with fellow Motown artist, Stevie Wonder, and singer, songwriter, and former Starsky and Hutch star, David Soul.
+The song "Travelin' Thru'" was written by Smokey's real-life sister, Rose Ella Jones, and "Melody Man" was written by Robinson with fellow Motown artist, Stevie Wonder.
 This album was a success, reaching the Top 20 of The Billboard 200 Pop Album chart, peaking at No. 14, and the Top 10 of Billboard's R&B Album Chart, peaking at No. 4.